 In a time of resource scarcity it is important to be bold and ask the question: “Is a newbuild even necessary in this case?”

 The industrial buildings and structures of Nordhavn have played a key role in defining the identity of the harbour.
-By retaining the identity and repurposing the robust durable concrete structures, we were able to preserve the area’s heritage and minimize the CO₂ footprint.
+By retaining the identity and repurposing the existing concrete structures, we were able to preserve the area’s heritage.

-In The Silo, 2,740 m³ of concrete were reused, the equivalent of 380 tons of embedded CO₂.
+In The Silo, 2,740 m³ of concrete were reused, the equivalent of more than 500 tons of embodied CO₂e.
 Leftover concrete from windows, decks and doors has been reused to make seating and podiums in the landscape surrounding the building.

 to urban anchor point